 The vision is that neonatal outreach services are high quality, accessible, equitable, effective, and work seamlessly across internal and external organisational systems and boundaries, fostering perinatal team working to improve outcomes.
-Delivering optimum family integrated care, the patient pathways and models of care will facilitate early transition from a neonatal unit, transitional care or maternity services to continuing supportive care in the home environment with parents as the primary care givers.
+Delivering optimum family integrated care (Family Integrated Care - A BAPM Framework for Practice), the patient pathways and models of care will facilitate early transition from a neonatal unit, transitional care or maternity services to continuing supportive care in the home environment with parents as the primary care givers.
 This ensures no families fall through the gaps of services.